Does Cialis make you last longer?

 Phosphodiesterase-5 (PDE5) inhibitors

-Medications like Cialis (tadalafil) and Viagra (sildenafil) are not designed specifically for PE but can still play a helpful role.
-Because these drugs improve blood flow and improve erectile function, they can help boost confidence and reduce anxiety—factors that often contribute to PE.
+Medications like Cialis (tadalafil) and Viagra (sildenafil) are not designed specifically for PE but can still play a helpful role when prescribed off-label.
+These drugs improve blood flow and improve erectile function, and can also help with smooth muscle relaxation in the ejaculatory tract.
+They can help boost confidence and reduce anxiety — factors that often contribute to PE.

 Tramadol

-Although primarily used as a pain reliever, tramadol can help with PE when taken in a specific way.
-By influencing certain chemicals in the brain (like serotonin and norepinephrine), tramadol can delay ejaculation while increasing ejaculatory control and sexual satisfaction.
+Although primarily used as a pain reliever, tramadol can be prescribed off-label for PE and is usually taken on demand before sexual activity.
+By influencing certain chemicals in the brain (like serotonin, norepinephrine, and GABA), tramadol can delay ejaculation while increasing ejaculatory control and sexual satisfaction.

-While tramadol can be effective, it’s important to follow your healthcare provider’s instructions closely to avoid side effects or dependency, as this medication is an opioid.
+While tramadol can be effective, it’s important to follow your healthcare provider’s instructions closely.
+Potential side effects of the medication include nausea, dizziness, drowsiness, and sleep disturbance

 Behavioral techniques for lasting longer